malnick/technoblogic/source/_posts/2014-04-19-puppet-types-understanding-parameters-and-properties.markdown

 Content?
 Yes, content.
 On a file system the content of the file does not define the file, the *$path* to the file is the definition of a file.
 Therefore content is just a charactaristic of that file, making that attribute a property as well.

+###**Parameters**
+Parameters are used by Puppet to provision the resource onto the system.
+Parameters are resource attributes that can be retrieved and are used to create, or define the resource as it exists on the system.

+	path => '/tmp/testing',

+For example, the $namevar of the the file resource is the $path.
+That's because the $path of a file defines the resource on the system.
+You can query the path of a file, however if you change the path of a file you define an entierly new file.
+Therefore, $path is a parameter.

+Another parameter of file would the checksum attribute.
+The checksum type is used when determining whether to replace a file’s contents.
+If your md5 checksum does not match the md5 checksum of the file on the system your file will be created; if it does match your file will not be updated if it exists; if it doesn't exist if will be provisioned.
+Checksum defines what the file should look like on the system; it's used by Puppet to provision the file but not stored as part of the file resource.